peppelinux/draft-demarco-oauth-nonce-endpoint/draft-demarco-nonce-endpoint.md

 This specification defines a method for a client to query a server to request and obtain a new nonce.
 The nonce is an arbitrary and randomic string used only once.

-OAuth 2.0 deployments using this endpoint uses cryptographic mechanisms for the issuance of the nonces to provide confidentiality of the information carried within the nonces.
+OAuth 2.0 deployments using this endpoint uses cryptographic mechanisms for the issuance of the nonces, providing confidentiality of the information carried within the nonces.
 These information can be, for instance: the origin of the nonce, the time of issuance, the time of expiration and its audiences.
-An encrypted nonce value is used in infrastructures that do not use shared memory between multiple servers to store and share the issued nonces within their domain.
+An encrypted nonce value is used in infrastructures that do not use shared memory between multiple servers to store and share, within their domain, the nonces previously issued to the Clients.

 # Conventions and Definitions